martingrondein/toolbox/README.md

 Base HTML stuff for hitting the floor running.

 + [HTML5 Boilerplate](https://html5boilerplate.com): HTML5 Boilerplate helps you build fast, robust, and adaptable web apps or sites.
 Kick-start your project with the combined knowledge and effort of 100s of developers, all in one little package.
 Comes with jQuery, Modernizr, Normalize.css.
++ [HEAD](https://github.com/joshbuchea/HEAD): A list of everything that *could* go in the <head> of your document

 ### UI / UX Libraries

 Components for aiding in UX / UI features.

++ [lightgallery.js](https://github.com/sachinchoolur/lightgallery.js/): Full featured JavaScript image & video gallery.
+No dependencies
 + [Popper.js](https://popper.js.org): Awesome looking tooltips / popovers.
 Easily position tooltips, popovers or anything just just a line of code.
 + [SweetAlert2](https://sweetalert2.github.io): Beautiful popup boxes.
 A beautiful, responsive, customizable, accessible replacment for Javascript's Popup boxes.
 + [bxSlider](https://github.com/stevenwanderski/bxslider-4): Add a lightweight flexable slider.